-I’ve overriden the colours for each arc with those that are associated with those types in the game, and chosen the “colour by larger end” option for the arcs.
-This means that if you highlight a particular type, it’s clear which arcs represent an advantage for that type (those of the same colour) and those that represent a disadvantage (those of a different colour).
+I’ve overriden the colors for each arc with those that are associated with those types in the game, and chosen the “color by larger end” option for the arcs.
+This means that if you highlight a particular type, it’s clear which arcs represent an advantage for that type (those of the same color) and those that represent a disadvantage (those of a different color).
 This is more obvious than the other visual cue, which is that the arcs taper from the type with the advantage to that with the disadvantage.

 I find this a much easier way to explore the most important relationships between Pokémon types than any other I’ve seen, and I hope you find it useful too.
 Here’s a link to a single page version of the chart.

 The raw data for this visualization is extracted from the GAME_MASTER file in the game, which is the canonical source of that information; there are multiple GitHub repositories which have JSON versions of that file, and the script I wrote to generate CSV files of type effectiveness data should work on any one of them.

 In common with many games, Pokémon GO has a concept of XP, or Experience Points, which is an indication of your progress through the game.
 As your XP exceeds particular values, you go up a “trainer level”: you start at trainer level 1, and the maximum is level 40.
 (In the Pokémon GO world, players are Pokémon “trainers”.)
 Reaching these new trainer levels in the game is important in many several ways: new game features become available at particular levels (for example, you can fight in gyms, you have access to more powerful Pokéballs for catching Pokémon, you encounter better Pokémon in the wild, etc.)